newrelic-experimental/nr-visually-complete/README.md

 This module captures the Visually Complete (VC) metric on browser SPAs.
 VC is the time requiered for all visible elements on the screen to load.

-Known limitations:

-- Is not possible to capture the load event of images set using CSS `background-image`.

 ## Value

 It makes use of the New Relic Browser Agent to attach an attributed, called `vcValue`, to [BrowserInteraction](https://docs.newrelic.com/attribute-dictionary/?event=BrowserInteraction) events.